-From September 2016 we have started to follow Professor Guy Claxton’s work on Building Learning Power (BLP).
+During the last academic year we started to follow Professor Guy Claxton’s work on Building Learning Power (BLP).
 This work follows the belief that there are four key learning dispositions:

 These are usually referred to as the new four R’s of learning.
 Each of these four areas of learning comprises a number of areas of learning which we call muscles.

-We are starting to teach the children about these learning muscles and the fact we can exercise them to develop their strength and stamina.
+We are teaching the children about these learning muscles and the fact we can exercise them to develop their strength and stamina.

-We will use BLP to develop a common language for talking about our learning as this will help everyone develop their understanding of how we learn.
+We are using BLP to develop a common language for talking about our learning as this will help everyone develop their understanding of how we learn.
 It will also help the children explain how they have achieved or approached a learning activity.

 We will keep updating this area of the website, making you more aware of the language being used to discuss your child’s learning so you can support them at home.